 - Tuesday, October 12th – Final Exercise and Graduation

 *Training topics covered each night are subject to change based on instructor availability.

-If the dates for our Fall Academy are not favorable to your schedule, please join our Interest List to be informed directly of when the next course will be.
+Please join our Interest List to be informed directly of when the next course will be.

 Ontario Emergency Communications Service (ECS) is a specialized detail within CERT tasked with providing auxiliary communications during special events and disasters.
 The primary mission and purpose of the Ontario ECS is to support emergency communications during periods of local, regional, or national emergencies.
 By providing the Ontario Fire Department and Police Department communication back-up with an amateur radio system, the integrity of public safety services can be ensured.
 To fulfill this mission, Emergency Communications Service members must be flexible.
 They must be able to adapt to a wide range of potential situations, which ECS may be called upon, for support.

 Members of Ontario ECS must be...

 - Licensed HAM radio operators: technician class or above